One Nation One Subscription

-One Nation One Subscription (ONOS) is a one-stop digital library in India with institutional access to global research in various academic disciplines.
-The project is sponsored by the Government of India after the approval of One Nation One Subscription (ONOS) bill by the cabinet.
+One Nation One Subscription (ONOS) is a national consortium of e-journal subscriptions in India with institutional access to global research in various academic disciplines where access to journals is centrally negotiated, funded and made accessible.
+The project is sponsored by the Government of India after the approval of One Nation One Subscription (ONOS) bill by the cabinet and has been operational since 1 January 2025. ₹6000 crore has been allocated to cover operation of the service from 2025 to 2027.
+The government's autonomous university libraries’ database called Information and Library Network Centre (INFLIBNET), which is a project by the University Grants Commission (UGC) is hosting the ONOS database.
+In the first year of operation, the service reported 110 million downloads with 10 million users and 5800 participating institutes.

-This will enable users to access paywalled articles for free.
-ONOS is expected to host 13000 journals.

-The Government of India allocated Rs 6,000 crore for three years until 2027 to build this digital library.
-The government's autonomous university libraries’ database called Information and Library Network Centre (INFLIBNET), which is a project by the University Grants Commission (UGC) is to host the ONOS database.
+ONOS is hosting over 13000 journals for more than 6300 government academic and R&D institutes covering nearly 18 million students, faculty and researchers.

 Content

-This common platform will host 13,000 journals published by international publishers including Elsevier Science Direct (including Lancet), Springer Nature, Wiley Blackwell Publishing, Taylor & Francis, IEEE, Sage Publishing, Bentham Science Publishers, BMJ Journals, Cambridge University Press Journals, Emerald Publishing Journals, ICE Publishing Journals, American Chemical Society, and American Mathematical Society, among others.
+This common platform hosts over 13,000 full-text journals published by 30 international publishers such as Elsevier Science Direct (including Lancet), Springer Nature, Wiley Blackwell Publishing, Taylor & Francis, IEEE, Sage Publishing, Bentham Science Publishers, BMJ Journals, Cambridge University Press Journals, Emerald Publishing Journals, ICE Publishing Journals, American Chemical Society, and American Mathematical Society.